nithya-kumar/CSC510_F17_Project/DESIGN.md

 #### USECASE 2: Creation and assignment of tasks**

-The second use case is for the admin i.e., the team lead to create and assign tasks to the different team members.
+The second use case is for the admin i.e. the team lead to create and assign tasks to the different team members.

 **1. Preconditions**